Katara Cultural Village: UK Festival

 The UK Festival was held in parts at the Katara Cultural Village since their 5th edition in 2020.
 In 2022 the Village also signed an agreement with the organiser British Council Qatar to cooperate on future events.

 S'hail

 The S'hail falcon exhibition is one of largest exhibitions for falconry and hunting and has been held at the Katara Cultural Village since 2017.
 The festivals featured falcons from local and international breeders, as well as veterinary clinics, booths for falcon-related goods and events like the simulated air gun event.

 X Series 19 – Qatar: The Supercard

 The open workouts and weigh-ins for the MF & DAZN: X Series 19 – Qatar: The Supercard bout in Doha was held at the amphitheater on 26 and 27 November 2024.

 Qatar International Art Festival

 The Qatar International Art Festival was first held at Katara in 2019, after the first edition took place at the Doha Fire Station a year prior.
-Since then it has been held at Katara in 2021, 2022 and 2024.
+Since then it has been held at Katara in 2021, 2022, 2024, and 2025.

+Arab Opera Festival

+In December 2025, Katara hosted the first Arab Opera Festival, after being designated as the Arab Opera City by the ALESCO.
+A total of 15 countries participated in the festival.

+Katara European Jazz Festival

+Since 2014, Katara is holding the European Jazz Festival.
+The first festival was organised together with the embassies of Italy, Austria, Switzerland, Germany and France and featured concerts as well as workshops.

+Doha Tattoo

+Katara hosted the first Doha International Music and Marching Festival, known as Doha Tattoo, in December 2025.
+The event featured Qatari and international military bands and marching ensembles.

+Katara International Amber Exhibition

+Since 2019, Katara hosts the Katara International Amber Exhibition.
+The second exhibition in 2020 featured over 90 stalls from 13 participating countries.

+Katara International Arabian Horse Festival

+The Katara International Arabian Horse Festival is a equestrian event first hosted at Katara in 2021.
+It was organised together with the Qatar Equestrian Federation and the Qatar Racing and Equestrian Club.
+The event included the Title Show Championship as well as art exhibitions.